 The second is that the A(B)C have agreed a new Bench Register form for use in all future selections.

-So that the members of A(B)C can give proper consideration with the best evidence in front of them, members are requested to submit a new version of the form by no later than Friday 19 January 2018.
-You are strongly encouraged to register so that you can go back and edit your form at any time.
+So that the members of A(B)C can give proper consideration with the best evidence in front of them, members are strongly encouraged to register so that you can go back and edit your form at any time.

 As part of the election process, the Advisory (Benchers) Committee submits selected names for the consideration of Council from among those whose names are on the register and those for whom there are valid nominations when vacancies are declared.
 A candidate will not normally be told that his or her name is going forward.

 Elections are held twice a year (unless at any particular time Council decides there are no vacancies), culminating in the announcement of new Benchers in May and November.
 The names of those elected will be announced at Adjourned Council on Tuesday 22 May 2018.